Pages

 Spoon batter into prepared cake pan and smooth the top.
 Arrange the plums tightly in the pan, skin side up, all over the batter, covering it.

-Sprinkle the top with lemon juice, cinnamon, then remaining 1-2 tablespoons sugar.
+Sprinkle the top with remaining 1-2 tablespoons sugar.

 Bake until cake is golden and a toothpick inserted into cake comes out free of batter about 45 to 50 minutes.
 Let cool before releasing the cake from the springform pan or turning out onto a cake dish.